SimeonGriggs/sanity-plugin-schema-visualizer/README.md

 # Sanity Plugin Schema Visualizer

-A custom Tool to visually represent schema registered in a Sanity Studio.
+A basic Studio Tool to visually represent schema registered in a Sanity Studio.

 Not intended to be feature complete or as a schema builder/editor.